0xMordecai/docker-by-example/Docker-monitoring/cheatsheet.md

 You need to monitor your host metrics as your containers would run on them.
 Some of the metrics that you can watch are the following:

 • `Host CPU`: It's good to know whether your host has sufficient CPU to run your containers.
 If not, it might terminate some of your containers to account for that.
 So, to ensure reliability, you need to keep this in check.

+• Host memory: Like the host CPU, you need to watch the host memory to detect issues such as memory leaks and runaway memory.

+• Host disk space: As Docker containers use the host filesystem to store the transient and persistent file, you need to monitor it.